 If you want a partner to help you save, consider opening a SoFi bank account.
-You can earn an ultra competitive 1.50% APY on your money when you open Checking and Savings with direct deposit.
+You can earn a competitive APY when you open Checking and Savings with direct deposit.
 There are automatic savings features too, and you won’t pay any account fees.

 How can I develop the mindset to save long-term?

 To develop a mindset to save for the long term, be sure to start with a goal.
 Brainstorm some cool or vital things to save up for.
 Then, automate regular transfers to your savings account.
 If you don’t see that money in your checking account, you likely won’t spend it.

 Saving can be hard, and even a small amount stashed regularly can make a big difference in your financial wellness.
 The Federal Reserve reports the average household saving rate in early 2022 was 5%.
 It may not be a huge amount, but it can be a good start.